 Presentations will take place over Zoom and will be streamed over Facebook Live every month starting November 16th.
 You can register for each lecture at the links below.
 Details to log into the presentations will be emailed to you once you register.
 You must register for each presentation separately.

 December 14, 2021: Cooking for the Birds: How to Start Eating Locally and Sustainably with Chef Cleo Bell and Audubon's Conservation Ranching team Chris Wilson and Farley Green.
-Click to Register.
+Watch the recording on FB Live.